The Purpose of Photography

-No matter if you're a professional photographer or have a smart phone in your pocket, our lives are filled with capturing trillions of moments every year; constantly taking pictures.
+No matter if you're a professional photographer or just an every day smart phone photographer, our lives are filled with capturing an unthinkable amount of moments every year!
 However, have you ever asked yourself why?
-What is the purpose of a photo and how can that be a powerful method of communication?
+Why do we press that shutter button?
+In this quick article, we are going to answer the question: what is the purpose of a photo and how can that be a powerful method of communication?

 Before we get started, you might just be wondering why it even matters to understand the anatomy and purpose of photography.
-Simply, it is because we have a tendency to default to modified replication instead of actually creating something truly original, authentic, and meaningful.
-However, being able to understand the purpose, provides you the ability to take advantage of that power within the medium to make an impactful photograph!
-Knowing that, gives you the freedom with no limits on what is possible, letting you be inspired by anything that you choose!
+Put briefly, it is because we have a tendency to default to modified replication instead of actually creating something truly original, authentic, and meaningful.

-When most artists refer to what the value of photography is, they usually bring up something related to telling a story, preserving history, or emotional expression.
-I am not saying that's wrong because it is absolutely what it's about.
-What I am saying, is that there is absolutely no understanding around and about that.
+When most artists mention the value of photography, they usually bring up something related to telling a story, preserving history, or emotional expression.
+I completely agree, but what upsets me, is that there is basically little to no understanding on what that means.

 Essentially, photography is very personal, as it is all about bridging humanity (who we all are as people, including you and I) and light (creative communication) together to create an energy that ultimately you define.